sam-warren/devops-platform-workshops/workshop-labs/docs/openshift201/02_building_openshift_templates.md

 # Building OpenShift Templates

 Up to this point you should have 2 apps running inside of your dev namespace, each deployed using the helm client `template` feature.
 In this lab, deploy additional components with the traditional OpenShift tools and then create the appropriate templates and store them in your `tools` project.

 ## Deploy Grafana Using OpenShift Tools

 - Deploy Grafana into the dev namespace using `new-app` and the existing Grafana docker image

 ```
-oc new-app grafana/grafana:6.2.0 --name [username]-grafana
+oc new-app grafana/grafana:6.2.0 --name samwarren-grafana
 ```

 - Explore the output of the `new-app` command
 - Explore the objects generated from the utility

 ```
-oc get all -l app=[username]-grafana
+oc get all -l app=samwarren-grafana
 ```

 - Expose the Grafana service

 ```
-oc expose service [username]-grafana --name [username]-grafana
+oc expose service samwarren-grafana --name samwarren-grafana
 ```

 - Login to the interface with the default admin password (admin/admin)